Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Asymptotic Theory for

 \end{assumption}

-Assumptions \ref{ass:A1}--\ref{ass:A3}, \ref{ass:A5} used also in \cite{zhong2022deep} under the partial linear Cox regression model. \ref{ass:A3} determines the structure of the neural network and provides a trade-off between the approximation error and estimation error \citep{schmidthieber2020nonparametric}.
+Assumptions \ref{ass:A1}--\ref{ass:A3} are also used in \cite{zhong2022deep} under the partial linear PH regression model. \ref{ass:A3} determines the structure of the neural network and provides a trade-off between the approximation error and estimation error \citep{schmidthieber2020nonparametric}.
 Assumption \ref{ass:A2} is a standard assumption for semi- or non-parametric regression.
 Moreover, \ref{ass:A1} and \ref{ass:A2} imply that there exist constants $ 0 <c < C < \infty$ (that depend on $D_n,B_{\bZ}$ and $M_{\Theta}$) such that for all $t\in (0,\tau]$ and $(\bX,\bZ) \in \mathcal{X} \times \mathcal{Z}$, $c_h \leq h_o(t|\bX,\bZ)\leq C_h$.
-Assumption \ref{ass:A5} is a standard idenfiability assumption in survival analysis.
-Assumption \ref{ass:A4} is required since in the hazard function (\ref{eq:model1}) time is one of the components in the function $g_o$ estimated by the DNN and therefore the effects of the covariates ${\bX}$ and time are not disatengled, in contrast to the partial linear Cox model of \cite{zhong2022deep}.
-Hence we need a non-vanishing chance to observe events over the entire study horizon for each covariate pattern.
+Assumption \ref{ass:A4} is required since in the hazard function (\ref{eq:model1}) time is one of the components in the function $g_o$ estimated by the DNN and therefore the effects of the covariates ${\bX}$ and time are not disentangled, in contrast to the partial linear Cox model of \cite{zhong2022deep}.
+Hence we need a non-vanishing chance to observe events over the entire study horizon for all $(\bx,\bZ)$ in the support.
+While this assumption is stronger than in standard Cox regression, it is natural in baseline-free hazard models and is comparable to positivity conditions commonly imposed in semiparametric and causal models with continuous time.
+Assumption \ref{ass:A5} is the non-PH analogue of the standard partial-linear identifiability condition.
+Because the nuisance component is allowed to depend on $(t,\bX)$, the relevant residual variation for the linear covariates must be measured after conditioning on $(T,\bX)$ among failures, rather than on $\bX$ alone.